TheScruffyKat/Infinite-CCU-VR-Base/README.md

 # Things to know to create your game!
 (QuickStart Guide)

+**Most of this requires a Network Identity on any object that will interect with ANY of the networking!**

 > When scripting, you will probably need to add ```using Mirror;``` to the top of your script

 ## Running functions over the network